heptarch/heptarch.github.io/projects.md

 personnel or the supply of oscilloscopes—but philosophical.

-To illustrate, consider Mervin Kelly, director of research from 1936 to 1943 and presidence from 1951 to 1959.
+To illustrate, consider Mervin Kelly, director of research from 1936 to 1943 and president of Bell Labs from 1951 to 1959.
 Kelly played a pivotal (though not Nobel-worthy) role in the invention of the transistor, and as president, helped develop the laser and the solar cell.
 He was a scientist-manager par excellence, but his views on managing